patkenny225/Bellabeat/README.md

 ### **Correlations:**

 In this line graph we see a correlation between activity level and sedentary level.
 This graph provides interesting insight and possibly provides some clarity to what we saw in the previous chart.
-It appears that participants in the middle three levels of sedentary time also spend the most time in moderate to high levels of intest acivity.
+It appears that participants in the middle three levels of sedentary time also spend the most time in moderate to high levels of intense activity.

 ![image](https://user-images.githubusercontent.com/108141441/184999453-c03c87a8-461b-4e04-99ac-2139d21a49ee.png)